TASEWA/Expense-Tracker/MoM/Week-2-MoM.md

 			Read about Postman, Node.js, and Express.js
 		April 17, 2021
 			Updated UI for the welcome, sign up and login pages - fixed the styling that got messed up when adding the navigation functionality
 			Pushed the updated code into the repository.
+		April 20, 2021
+			Updated the design diagram

 # Lohitha
 		April 14, 2021